Whiley/WhileyCompiler/README.md

-# The Whiley Compiler
+# Overview

 The Whiley Compiler (WyC) is one component of the larger [Whiley Build Tool](https://github.com/Whiley/WhileyBuildTool).
 When you run `wy build` on the command line, you are running the build tool which, in turn, runs the Whiley Compiler (amongst other things).
+The compiler is responsible for turning `whiley` source files into `wyil` intermediate language files.
+The compiler doesn't generate JavaScript or other binary code, as these aspects are handled by other components (e.g. the [Whiley JavaScript backend](https://github.com/Whiley/Whiley2JavaScript/)).

 ## Installation